i-winxd/midi-processing/README.md

 *Preserved* means if you put a midi file into this program without filtering it and put the output back in FL Studio, all of its information should be retained.
 This program does not preserve MIDI files perfectly; read the warnings below.

-This program may not work well for overlapping notes in the same pitch (two notes with the same **pitch, channel, and track** are playing at the same time).
-Realistically, that would be impossible to do in real life.

-**Slide notes and portamentos are not preserved.**

-This program preserves track names, channels, instruments, and tempo changes.
-Any esoteric feature in MIDIs may not be preserved.
+### Preserved

+- Tempo and tempo changes
+- Track names
+- Channel numbers
+- Instrument mappings

+### Readable

+- Time signatures

+### Not Preserved

+- Slide notes, portamentos

 ## Exporting MIDIs from FL Studio

 FL Studio normally likes it when each track ties to a channel, as if there was a non-injective (not 1-1) mapping from each track to a channel.

 - Each Track is an item you can see on the channel rack.
-The name you give to the MIDI Out (literally use "Rename" in FL Studio) is the track name.
 - Channels are tied to a track, based on the channel you set for MIDI out

 You can also export a MIDI file directly from a channel.
 If you do so, the colors you assigned to the notes will be preserved, each distinct color getting its own track.

+## Current Filters

+- `identity`: Does nothing.
+Just like multiplying a value by 1, or a vector by the identity matrix.
+- `no_chords`: Remove all but one note from all chords.
+    Only applies to the same channel and track.
+    Keep the highest one.
+- `tempo_integrator`: Remove all tempo changes.
+Forces the tempo to 60.
+    Adjust note duration and beat durations to accommodate the removal of tempo so the output MIDI file still sounds the same.

+## To Dos

+- 6/8 to 4/4 (Hard)
+- Chord identifier (Very hard)